TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/secure_boot.md

 \endcond

 \cond SOC_AM263X || SOC_AM263PX || SOC_AM273X || SOC_AM261X
-## Public Keyring Support
+## Keyring Support
 The keyring is a set of keys which can be imported by SBL after importing the HSM runtime binary on an **HS-SE** device.
 For importing keyring TIFS-MCU expects an X.509 certificate signed by customer active root of trust (MPK).
+If X.509 certificate is containing symmetric keyring extension, the symmetric keyring blob must be encrypted with active root key.
 For certificate generation script usage, see \ref KEYRING_CERT_GEN_PYTHON_SCRIPT.

 TIFS-MCU supports application authentication using the following algorithms with Keyring.